 Every county in NC has a local CCPT, many of which are merged with the local Child Fatality Prevention Team.
-The Chatham County CCPT and CFPT merged in 2018 and meet jointly every quarter on the first Friday of the month prior to the Child Fatality Prevention Team.
-The primary goals of the meetings in 2018 were to review complex CPS cases and to work toward addressing the priority areas identified in the 2017 CCPT Annual Report.
+The Chatham County CCPT and CFPT merged in 2018 and meet jointly every quarter on the first Friday of the month prior.
+The primary goals of the meetings in 2019 were to review complex CPS cases and to work toward addressing the priority areas identified in the 2018 CCPT Annual Report.
 Any team member may recommend a case to be reviewed by CCPT, regardless of CPS involvement.

 NCGS mandates that certain individuals serve on the CCPT.
 Additionally, the County Board of Commissioners has appointed five additional members to serve on the CCPT.
-The following individuals served on the Chatham CCPT in 2018, with double asterisks denoting the statemandated members and single asterisks denoting members appointed by the Board of Commissioners:
+The following individuals served on the Chatham CCPT in 2019, with double asterisks denoting the statemandated members and single asterisks denoting members appointed by the Board of Commissioners: